nandinisankarabukta-git/nandinisankarabukta-git.github.io/_works/2024-01-01-refueling-and-recharging-optimization-for-autonomous-trucks.md

 ---
-title: Refueling and Recharging Optimization for Autonomous Trucks
+title: Refueling and Recharging Optimization for Autonomous Vehicles
 description: This engine optimizes refueling and recharging strategies for autonomous trucks to reduce operational costs, minimize downtime, and limit deviations from planned routes.
 category: Mining | Engine | Routing
 image: '/images/mine.png'